RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 #### Device Certificates

 An application for a device certificate shall be submitted by the human sponsor of the device.

+#### Code Signing Certificates

+A code signing certificate has an Extended Key Usage (EKU) containing a value of id-kp-codeSigning OBJECT IDENTIFIER ::= { id-kp 3 }(1.3.6.1.5.5.7.3.3) - See \[CCP-PROF\] for appropriate EKU bit settings.

+An application for a code signing certificate shall be submitted by an authorized representative of the organization.
+The representative shall assert that the organization has access to a Time Stamp Authority (TSA) prior to issuance of the code signing certificate.

 ### Enrollment Process and Responsibilities